 While many leaders of churches and other religious leaders are worried that these state-mandated restrictions violate religious liberty, they don’t have to be.
 This isn’t the first time that a pandemic has impacted our lives from the way we live to the way we worship.
 We have been through this before.

-Below, you will find a special message from Kelly Shackelford, information on how to listen to our teleforum First Response, a brief history of the impact of pandemics on religious freedom, and resources for better understanding the impact of Coronavirus on religious liberty including our latest free resource Guidance for Churches and Religious Institutions.
+Below, you will learn how America’s faithful should respond, how to listen to our weekly teleforum First Response, a brief history of the impact of pandemics on religious freedom, and how to get resources to develop a better understanding of how the impact of Coronavirus is affecting religious liberty.

 Millions of Americans are adjusting to the new normal brought on by the Coronavirus pandemic.
 Government officials, trying to stem the spread and effects of the pandemic, have imposed restrictions on large gatherings—including churches and other religious institutions.
 How should America’s faithful respond?
 Do these state-mandated restrictions conflict with the First Amendment and religious freedom?